matiasmateu/rxjs-devtools-monorepo/packages/extension/README.md

 - Verify all files in `dist/` exist
 - Check browser console for errors

-### RxJS Not Detected
-- Refresh page after loading extension
-- Check if RxJS is bundled vs global
-- Open browser console for detection logs

 ### Streams Not Appearing
-- Verify observables are being subscribed to
+- Ensure you are using the React integration hooks/utilities to track observables
-- Check DevTools console for patch errors
+- Check DevTools console for errors
-- Try the test pages to verify functionality
+- Try the React example page to verify functionality

 ## 🤝 Contributing